armory/docs/content/en/docs/installation/guide/install-on-aws.md

 - You have a Kubernetes cluster up and running, with the following:

   - You can access the Kubernetes API.
 If using EKS, either your user/role created the EKS cluster or your user/role has been added to the `aws-auth` configmap in the EKS cluster.
 See the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) for more details.
   - At least 2x worker nodes, each with at least 2 vCPUs and 4 GiB of memory.
-This is the bare minimum to install and run Spinnaker.
+This is the bare minimum to install and run Armory.
 If you're deploying more intermittent test workloads you will likely need more).

 - You have access to an S3 bucket or access to create an S3 bucket